 DON’T YOU DARE!

 My first month of blogging has taught me patience, if nothing else.
 Oh, I’m sure there are occasional overnight success stories where bloggers post an article that goes viral.
 Unfortunately, or fortunately, overnight success hasn’t been my experience with anything in life, including my blog.
-Instead, I’ve had to work, work, work, grind, grind, grind, and hustle, hustle, hustle for 5 likes and 1 share.
+Instead, I’ve had to work, work, work, grind, grind, grind, and hustle, hustle, hustle for five likes and one share.

 But you know what?
 I’m not bitter nor discouraged.
-Instead, I’m more determined, focused, and invigorated than I was when I first started blogging.
-All the working, grinding, and hustling are beneficial for me and I wouldn’t trade in the experience for anything.
+Instead, I’m more determined, focused, and invigorated than when I started blogging.
+All the working, grinding, and hustling are beneficial for me, and I wouldn’t trade the experience for anything.

 How is all that working, grinding, and hustling benefitting me?

 I’ve never been easily discouraged.
-All that working, grinding, and hustling are increasing my fortitude, tenacity, and perseverance.
+All that working, grinding, and hustling increased my grit, tenacity, and perseverance.
 OHHH so no one wants to Like my article?
 I’ll work harder to promote it.
-I’ll make sure the next article is even better.
+I’ll make sure the following article is even better.

 I try not to consider the number of followers, likes, or shares.
 Instead, I keep plugging along, learning from the experts, improving my content, and honing my craft.
 Working, grinding, and hustling are GREAT teachers!

-Working, grinding, and hustling make me appreciate EVERY Like, Follow, and Share that ReeINSPIRED receive.
-I get so tickled when someone takes the time out to comment on the blog post on my website, or Facebook, Instagram, or Twitter pages.
-Since my following is still small, I can personally respond to each and every comment.
-Even when the comment is just an emoji.
+Working, grinding, and hustling makes me appreciate EVERY Like, Follow, and Share that ReeINSPIRED receives.
+I get so tickled when someone takes the time to comment on the blog post on my website, or Facebook, Instagram, or Twitter pages.
+Since my following is still small, I can personally respond to every comment, even when the comment is just an emoji.